 Musee d’Orsay is a former railway station converted into an art gallery.
 It houses an incredible collection of Impressionist art.

 Visiting the museum, you can find many beautiful works of art, including paintings, sculptures, photographs, pieces of furniture, and other items.

 Also, you shouldn’t miss iconic masterworks by French artists from 1848 to 1914: Van Gogh, Manet, Monet, Courbet, Renoir, Seurat, Degas, and Millet.

 Tips: You should book your ticket in advance, so you don’t have to wait for a long time.

 Experience Parisian Opera Culture at the Palais Garnier

-Commissioned by Napoleon III in the year 1861, the Paris Opera is an architectural jewel in Paris.
+Commissioned by Napoleon III in 1861, the Paris Opera is an architectural jewel in Paris.
 It’s awe-inspiring on the outside, and inside it is truly gorgeous.

 Try the bakery

 From eclectic macaron flavors to freshly baked pastries, Paris has been the world’s favorite destination for luscious baked goods since forever.
-I love wandering around the streets of Paris and sample different pastries.
+I love wandering around the streets of Paris and sampling different pastries.

 Here are some bakeries you should visit